 International organizations

-Operational – Description of the operational elements, assigned tasks, and information flows required to accomplish or support the warfighting function.
+Operational Architecture – Description of the operational elements, assigned tasks, and information flows required to accomplish or support the Enterprise function.
 It defines the type of information, the frequency of exchange, and what tasks are supported by these information exchanges

 Example:

-Space Mission Architecture
+Space Mission Architecture (describing specific functions of the mission as a line of business or a vertical silo of an Enterprise Architecture)

 Group of activities or a program

-System – A description of the system and interconnections providing for or supporting functions.
+System Architecture – A description of the system and interconnections providing for or supporting functions.
 This architecture defines the physical connection, location and identification of the key nodes, circuits, siteworks, platforms and specifies its performance parameters.
 It is constructed to satisfy the operational architecture requirements per standards defined in the technical architecture.
 It shows how multiple systems within a subject are linked and interoperate.

 Example: